magnusoberg/dotfiles/README.md

 brew install watch
 brew install lastpass-cli

+# xsv is a powerful CSV file viewer (and much more).
+Pipe to 'xsv table' for basic usage.
+brew install xsv

+# Install Go and then use it to install json2csv (after setting path)
+brew install go
+#export PATH=$PATH:~/go/bin
+#path=($path ~/go/bin)
+go get github.com/jehiah/json2csv
+rehash

 # Use newer version of OpenSSL that supports SNI:
 #   SNI (Server Name Indication) extension in the ClientHello message.
 # may need to put /usr/local/opt/openssl/bin path first in $PATH